Medically reviewed by Drugs.com. Last updated on Dec 1, 2022.

-People who experience an ACL injury are at higher risk of developing osteoarthritis in the knee.
+People who experience an ACL injury have a higher risk of developing osteoarthritis in the knee.
 Arthritis may occur even if you have surgery to reconstruct the ligament.

 Multiple factors likely influence the risk of arthritis, such as the severity of the original injury, the presence of related injuries in the knee joint or the level of activity after treatment.